Website speed optimization is very important for WordPress SEO.

 Make fewer HTTP requests

-So more the number of HTTP requests, more is the time to load the page.
-You can make fewer HTTP requests by cutting down CSS style sheets, removing unnecessary java-scripts as they take most of the time to load rendering to slow websites.
+So more the HTTP requests, more the time to load the page.
+You can make fewer HTTP requests by cutting down CSS style sheets, and removing unnecessary java scripts as they take most of the time to load rendering to slow websites.

 The more animated your webpage is, the more time it will take to load.